-The National Pan-Hellenic Council (NPHC) is a collaborative organization of nine historically African American, international Greek lettered fraternities and sororities.
-The nine NPHC organizations are sometimes collectively referred to as the “Divine Nine”.
-NPHC was formed as a permanent organization on May 10, 1930 on the campus of Howard University, in Washington, D.C.
-The council promotes interaction through forums, meetings and other mediums for the exchange of information and engages in cooperative programming and initiatives through various activities and functions.
+The National Pan-Hellenic Council (NPHC) is a collaborative organization of nine historically African American, international Greek-lettered fraternities and sororities.
+The nine NPHC organizations are collectively referred to as the “Divine Nine.”
+NPHC was formed as a permanent organization on May 10, 1930, on the campus of Howard University, in Washington, D.C.
+The council promotes interaction through forums, meetings, and other mediums for the exchange of information.
+Moreover, NPHC engages in cooperative programming and initiatives through various activities and functions.
 Today, the primary purpose and focus of member organizations remains camaraderie and academic excellence for its members and service to the communities they serve.
 Each promotes community awareness and action through educational, economic, and cultural service activities.

 The Panhellenic Association, or National Panhellenic Conference (NPC), is the umbrella organization for 26 (inter)national women’s sororities throughout the United States and Canada.
 Each member group is autonomous as a social, Greek-letter society of college women and alumnae.
 NPC provides guidelines and resources for its members and serves as the national voice on contemporary issues of sorority life.
 Founded in 1902, NPC is one of the oldest and largest women’s membership organizations, representing more than 4 million women at over 650 college/university campuses and 4,600 local alumnae chapters.
 Each year, NPC-affiliated collegians and alumnae donate more than $5 million to causes, provide $2.8 million in scholarships to women, and volunteer 500,000 hours in their communities.